FilipeJInacio/Victoria-3-Modding-Tool/README.md

 * Add more content
 * Improve algorithms

-And if you are going to read the code, i'm sorry.
+And if you are going to read the code, i'm sorry, it was my first C# project.